Felicious/Boba-Bill-2/progression-of-proj.md

 - Still stuck on the bug ):
 - Derrick reminds that even he had experienced being stuck with trying to fix one bug for days, and that I shouldn't feel dumb or anything for getting stuck.
 I love him (: and should be proud of myself too

+### 2/17/21 Wed

+- resolved the most annoying bug that I was stuck on for more than a week, and it was all because I placed the method outside of the Vue instance by accident!!
+It was simply a misplaced comma and '}'!!!
+Grrr